-This guide is in three parts:
+This guide is in four parts:

-- General principles: promoting a positive digital footprint and methods to reduce the likelihood of your data being misused. - 2.
-Website checklist: sites to use when researching your digital profile. - 3.
+- 1. My digital footprint: an overview - 2.
+General principles: promoting a positive digital footprint and methods to reduce the likelihood of your data being misused. - 3.
+Website checklist: sites to use when researching your digital profile. - 4.
 Internet safety: useful sources to help you stay safe online.